djmips/Snipping-Ocr/README.md

 # Image Search

-This is no longer a snipping OCR it's now a snipping google image search
+a snipping google image search

 How to use: